 Given the advantages of WPSNR over PSNR and the strong similarity between the two methods (one is the generalization of the other), it is suggested that JVET considers test conditions for their standardization work that use an adaptive QP assignment (for improved subjective quality) and an associated WPSNR measure.

+The updates of revision 2 (December 2017) are described in sec.
+3.2.

 Introduction